 Procedures / Methodology (20%): This section of the exam comprises of 15 questions and is basically focused on Procedures and methodologies.
 To clear questions that fall into this category, it is very much needed to have knowledge on information architectures and also on security testing methods.

-Getting familiar with the exam: It is always a better choice to get yourself acquainted on what to expect from the examination point of view and what better a place than the EC-Council’s CEH website itself.
+Getting familiar with the exam: It is always a better choice to get yourself acquainted on what to expect from the examination point of view and what better a place than the official website itself.
 It provides you detailed information about the exam, the format, the duration and FAQ’s related to the examination itself.
-Always ensure you know which version of CEH you’re studying for, EC-Council has recently updated the curriculum to version 9 but the Version 8 is still around.
+Always ensure you know which version of you’re studying for, it has recently updated the curriculum to version 9 but the Version 8 is still around.

-A quick Google Search will provide you millions of results showing necessary content that one could use for the necessary preparation of the CEH (Certified Ethical Hacker) examination.
+A quick Google Search will provide you millions of results showing necessary content that one could use for the necessary preparation of the Ethical Hacker examination.
 With all those listings, it might get difficult for one to start and end it properly.
-Hence we have done some research to provide you the best of the articles and eBooks that one should go through before they attempt the CEH examination.
+Hence we have done some research to provide you the best of the articles and eBooks that one should go through before they attempt the Ethical Hacker examination.
 Following are the resources that we are talking about:

 In this article we have seen what takes it to be an ethical hacker, what needs to be gone through to be an ethical hacker.
 There are detailed steps on how to become an ethical hacker, how to prepare for it and also how to successfully complete the Certification examination.